 21.15 Penalty for a No ball

 A penalty of one run shall be awarded instantly on the call of No ball.
-Unless the call is revoked, the penalty shall stand even if a batsman is dismissed.
+Unless the call is revoked, the penalty shall stand even if a batter is dismissed.
 It shall be in addition to any other runs scored, any boundary allowance and any other runs awarded for penalties.

 21.16 Runs resulting from a No ball – how scored

 The one run penalty shall be scored as a No ball extra and shall be debited against the bowler.
 If other Penalty runs have been awarded to either side these shall be scored as stated in Law 41.18 (Penalty runs).
-Any runs completed by the batsmen or any boundary allowance shall be credited to the striker if the ball has been struck by the bat; otherwise they shall also be scored as Byes or Leg byes as appropriate.
+Any runs completed by the batters or any boundary allowance shall be credited to the striker if the ball has been struck by the bat; otherwise they shall also be scored as Byes or Leg byes as appropriate.

 21.17 No ball not to count